Jismiya03/Jismiya03/README.md

 # Hi, I'm Jismiya 👋

-🎓 B.Tech Computer Science graduate | 📊 Aspiring Data Analyst
+🎓 B.Tech Computer Science and Engineering graduate | 💻 Aspiring Python Developer

 ## 🔍 About Me
 B.Tech Computer Science and Engineering graduate currently pursuing a Python Full Stack Development course.
 Currently building a strong foundation in Python.
 I also have a background in Data Analytics, with knowledge of SQL, Power BI, Excel, Pandas, NumPy, Matplotlib, and Seaborn.
 Interested in software development and continuously learning new technologies to build my skills and grow as a developer.